-While mounting LEDs on the edge of the panel instead of behind them makes for a thinner, lighter display, the images aren’t typically as good.
+While mounting LEDs on the edge of the panel (instead of behind them) makes for a thinner, lighter display, it’s definitely worth mentioning that the images aren’t typically as good.

-When the LEDs are mounted on the side, they can’t dim specific sections of the screen individually, which means you may get light shining on areas that don’t need it, and areas that should be bright may seem dimmer.
+When the LEDs are mounted on the side, they can’t dim specific sections of the screen individually.
+This means you may get light shining on areas that don’t need it – leading to sporadic brightness in areas that should be dark.

-When it comes right down to it, choosing an LCD monitor is all about choosing what kind of backlighting you want.
-Finding a model that uses the older CCFL technology is getting harder to find, as even most cheap monitors these days are LED backlit.
+When it comes down to it, choosing an LCD monitor is all about choosing what kind of backlighting you want.
+Finding a model that uses the older CCFL technology is getting harder to find, as even most cheap monitors these days are LED-backlit.

 That doesn’t mean that you’re limited on options when choosing a monitor though, as there are more LCD panel types than just CCFL and LED.